kevingosse/kevingosse.github.io/content/posts/2019-01-03-c-optimizing-the-windbg-dml-parser.md

 subtitle: The impact of using the wrong class for the job.
 Profiling and fixing a performance issue in WinDbg.
 date: 2019-01-03
-description: The impact of using the wrong class for the job.
+summary: The impact of using the wrong class for the job.
 Profiling and fixing a performance issue in WinDbg.
 tags:
 - windbg
 - dotnet